Frederick Stevens (American politician)

-Frederick Clement Stevens (January 1, 1861 – July 1, 1923) was a U.S. Representative from Minnesota.
+Frederick Clement Stevens (January 1, 1861 – July 1, 1923) was an American politician who served as a U.S. Representative from Minnesota from 1897 to 1915.

 Early life

 Stevens was born in Boston, Massachusetts.
 He moved with his parents to Searsport, Maine and attended the common schools of Rockland, Maine.
 He graduated from Bowdoin College in Brunswick, Maine in 1881, and read law in Bangor, Maine.
 Stevens graduated from the law department of the University of Iowa at Iowa City in 1884.